klaasnienhuis/MaproomDocumentation/docs/_sources/layers/CC3D.txt

 .. figure:: ..\_images\cc3d_chicago_center_osm.jpg

 *Chicago inner city in extruded openstreetmap buildings.
-OSM contains quite a bit of accurate height information which is used by the stylesheet to extrude the buildings to the correct height*
+OSM contains some height information in dense urban areas which is used by the stylesheet to extrue the buildings to the correct height.*

 .. figure:: ..\_images\cc3d_chicago_center_cc3d.jpg

-*The same area with buildings from CC3D*
+*The same area with buildings from CC3D.
+All CyberCity 3D buildings are precisely constructed with up to 4 inch accuracy to reflect real world dimensions from the roof down.*

 .. figure:: ..\_images\cc3d_chicago_close_osm.jpg